-From the perspective of the Company, the principal risks and uncertainties arising from its activities as a financing vehicle are integrated with the principal risks of the Group and are not managed separately.
-Accordingly, the principal risks and uncertainties of the Group, which include those of the Company, are discussed within the Annual Report and Consolidated Financial Statements of AGL on page 48, a copy of which can be obtained from the address in note 16 of these financial statements, or the Group's website at www.argiva.com.
+From the perspective of the Company, the principal risks and uncertainties arising from its activities as an intermediate holding company are integrated with the principal risks of the Group and are not managed separately.
+Accordingly, the principal risks and uncertainties of the Group, which include those of the Company, are discussed within the annual report and consolidated financial statements of AGL, a copy of which is available from the address in note 18 of these financial statements or the Group's website at www.arqiva.com.